mdolab/idwarp/doc/tutorial.rst

 The warped grid file 'warped.cgns' will contain all the boundary condition/connectivity/auxiliary information as the original cgns file.
-Only the coordinates are updated to their now positions.
+Only the coordinates are updated to their new positions.